Cairo fire: Events

-The following day, news of the attack in Ismaïlia reached Cairo, provoking the ire of Egyptians.
-The unrest began at Almaza Airport, when workers there refused to provide services to four British airplanes.
-It was followed by the rebellion of policemen in the Abbaseya barracks, who wished to express their solidarity with their dead and captured colleagues in Ismaïlia.
+The following day, news of the confrontation in Ismaïlia reached Cairo, provoking the ire of the Egyptian public.
+The unrest began at Almaza Airport, when workers there refused to provide services to four British aeroplanes.
+It was followed by a police demonstration in the Abbaseya barracks, who wished to express their solidarity with their dead and captured colleagues in Ismaïlia.
 Protesters then headed towards the university building, where they were joined by students.
-Together they marched towards the prime minister's office to demand that Egypt break its diplomatic relations with the United Kingdom and declare war on it.
+Together they marched towards the prime minister's office to demand that Egypt break its diplomatic relations with the United Kingdom and declare war on Britain.
 Abdul Fattah Hassan, the Minister of Social Affairs, told them that the Wafdist government wished to do so, but faced opposition from King Farouk I. As a result, protesters went to Abdeen Palace where they were joined by students from Al-Azhar.
 The crowd expressed its discontent towards the king, his supporters and the British.

 The first act of arson took place in Opera Square, with the burning of Casino Opera entertainment club.
 The fire spread to Shepheard's Hotel, the Automobile Club, Barclays Bank, as well as other shops, corporate offices, movie theaters, hotels and banks.
-Fueled by anti-British and anti-Western sentiment, the mob concentrated on British property and establishments with foreign connections, as well as buildings popularly associated with Western influence.
+Fueled by anti-British and anti-Western sentiment, the mob concentrated on British-owned properties along with establishments with foreign connections, as well as buildings popularly associated with Western influence.
 Nightclubs and other establishments frequented by King Farouk I were equally targeted.
 The fires also reached the neighbourhoods of Faggala, Daher, Citadel, as well as Tahrir Square and Cairo Train Station Square.
-Due to the prevailing chaos, theft and looting occurred, until the Egyptian Army arrived shortly before sunset and managed to restore order.
+Due to the prevailing chaos, theft and looting occurred, until the Royal Egyptian Army arrived shortly before sunset and managed to restore order.
 The Army was alerted belatedly, after most of the damage had already occurred.